laravel/docs/broadcasting.md

 In many modern web applications, WebSockets are used to implement realtime, live-updating user interfaces.
 When some data is updated on the server, a message is typically sent over a WebSocket connection to be handled by the client.
 WebSockets provide a more efficient alternative to continually polling your application's server for data changes that should be reflected in your UI.

+For example, imagine your application is able to export a user's data to a CSV file and email it to them.
+However, creating this CSV file takes several minutes so you choose to create and mail the CSV within a [queued job](/docs/{{version}}/queues).
+When the CSV has been created and mailed to the user, we can use event broadcasting to dispatch a `App\Events\UserDataExported` event that is received by our application's JavaScript.
+Once the event is received, we can display a message to the user that their CSV has been emailed to them without them ever needing to refresh the page.

-To assist you in building these types of applications, Laravel makes it easy to "broadcast" your [events](/docs/{{version}}/events) over a WebSocket connection.
+To assist you in building these types of features, Laravel makes it easy to "broadcast" your server-side Laravel [events](/docs/{{version}}/events) over a WebSocket connection.
 Broadcasting your Laravel events allows you to share the same event names and data between your server-side Laravel application and your client-side JavaScript application.

 <a name="supported-drivers"></a>
 #### Supported Drivers

-By default, Laravel includes two broadcasting drivers for you to choose from: [Pusher Channels](https://pusher.com/channels) and [Socket.io + Redis](https://socket.io).
+By default, Laravel includes two server-side broadcasting drivers for you to choose from: [Pusher Channels](https://pusher.com/channels) and [Ably](https://ably.io).
 However, community driven packages such as [laravel-websockets](https://beyondco.de/docs/laravel-websockets/getting-started/introduction) provide additional broadcasting drivers that do not require commercial broadcasting providers.

 > {tip} Before diving into event broadcasting, make sure you have read Laravel's documentation on [events and listeners](/docs/{{version}}/events).

-<a name="getting-started"></a>
+<a name="server-side-installation"></a>
-## Getting Started
+## Server Side Installation

-To get started using Laravel's event broadcasting, we first need to do some configuration within the Laravel application as well as install a few packages.
+To get started using Laravel's event broadcasting, we need to do some configuration within the Laravel application as well as install a few packages.

-Event broadcasting is accomplished by a server side broadcasting driver that broadcasts your Laravel events so that Laravel Echo (a JavaScript library) can receive them within the browser client.
+Event broadcasting is accomplished by a server-side broadcasting driver that broadcasts your Laravel events so that Laravel Echo (a JavaScript library) can receive them within the browser client.
 Don't worry - we'll walk through each part of the installation process step-by-step.

 <a name="configuration"></a>
 ### Configuration